rangle/angular-training-slides/slides/src/content/unit-testing.md

 ## Testing Services

-- When testing services in Angular 2, we employ many of the same techniques and strategies used for testing components.
+- When testing services in Angular, we employ many of the same techniques and strategies used for testing components.
 - Data is the main emphasis in testing services - are we _getting_, _storing_ and _propagating_ data correctly.

 ---